 This particular manufacturer is one of the worst offenders we’ve seen, and they do this on all of their antenna products:

-And unfortunately, even highly-respected brands like GE are not immune to the temptation to stoop to trickery in order to sell product:
+Unfortunately, even highly-respected brands like GE are not immune to this deceptive marketing trend:

 To help clarify our point, here is an example of a TV signal reception device (although a very poor one) that has just as much HD/4K/HDR technology as the TV antennas shown above:

-So how did all of this trickery and unethical marketing come about?
-Well, in 2009 a wondrous thing happened to over-the-air broadcast TV: the transmissions changed from analog to digital.
+So how did all of this HD-labeling start?
+In 2009 a wondrous thing happened to over-the-air broadcast TV: the transmissions changed from analog to digital.
 This means that the free TV that you get from a TV antenna is now beautiful, crisp, uncompressed digital signals that are noticeably better HD quality than what you get from Cable or Satellite services.

 The 2009 digital transition is actually what started the cord cutting movement, when consumers began to realize that they could now get about 80% of the TV content that they watch (ABC, CBS, FOX, NBC, PBS, The CW and more) in gorgeous HD for free using a simple TV antenna.

-But the fact remains that TV antennas provide a tremendous amount of value.
+TV antennas provide a tremendous amount of value.
 In the world of TV, nothing else even comes close.
-Antennas may be old-school technology, but they are delivering a modern-day digital TV renaissance directly to your living room, and it’s a glorious thing.
+Antennas may be considered old-school technology by some, but they are delivering a modern-day digital TV renaissance directly to your living room, and it’s a glorious thing.